 - a.
-Each jurisdiction shall receive an approximately equivalent share over the life of the Measure of the Victor Valley Subarea Public Share funds, including Measure I Major Local Highways, STIP, STP, CMAQ, SLPP, and LPP funds, as adjusted to account for the time-value of money, per Policy VVMLH-4 listed below. - 1) Equitable shares of Public Share funds will be calculated from the beginning of Measure I 2010-2040 and recalculated during the development of updates to the 10-Year Delivery Plan. - 2) Costs for Regional Projects that are submitted to the subarea project list by SBCTA or Caltrans, such as interstate, state highways, new major corridors, and contributions to Caltrans projects, would be deducted first before calculation of jurisdictional equitable shares.
-Regional Projects would be identified in the development of updates to the 10-Year Delivery Plan with concurrence of a majority of Victor Valley Subarea jurisdictions. - Bonding need is determined based on Victor Valley Subarea cash flow needs as identified in the development of updates to the 10-Year Delivery Plan with concurrence of a majority of Victor Valley jurisdictions. - Bond debt service costs will be deducted first from the available balance of Major Local Highways funds before the determination of equitable share for each jurisdiction.2) Bond funds will be utilized to best leverage all funding sources in the Victor Valley Subarea. - Bond funds may be utilized on any project identified in the 10-Year Delivery Plan at the determination of SBCTA. - 4) Bond funds will be expended first before other funding sources, including Major Local Highways funds. - 5) Bonding may occur for a local jurisdiction's development share contribution pursuant to Policy VVMLH-32 listed below.
-All debt service costs are the responsibility of the local jurisdiction and will not reduce the equitable share of other jurisdictions. - c.
+Each jurisdiction shall receive an approximately equivalent share of the total revenue raised by Major Local Highways Program over the life of the Measure, as adjusted to account for the time-value of money, per Policy VVMLH-4 listed below. - b.
+If a jurisdiction receives proceeds from a bond sale secured by the Major Local Highways funds, then the portion of the debt service payment attributed to that jurisdiction's projects shall be counted toward that jurisdiction's equitable share percentage. - c.
 Allocations shall be made with an objective of allowing projects from each jurisdiction of the subarea to be developed during each 10 year period of the Measure's life.
-The intent is to spread projects so that no jurisdiction has to wait until the last part of the Measure to receive benefits of Major Local Highways funds.
-With the concurrence of all Victor Valley subarea jurisdictions, allocations to projects that are inactive or subject to unanticipated long-term delays may be reallocated to projects that are ready to deliver, with consideration given to jurisdiction equitable shares. - d.
-Allocations shall be made to projects from candidate project lists, developed according to Policy VVMLH-3, and shall be documented in the 10-Year Delivery Plan. - e.
-Allocations may serve to maximize leveraging of private, local, federal, and State dollars, with attention to leveraging of Interregional Transportation Improvement Program Funds on the Interregional Road System in the rural areas of the Victor Valley Subarea as well.
+The intent is to spread projects so that no jurisdiction has to wait until the last part of the Measure to receive benefits of Major Local Highway funds. - d.
+Allocations shall be made to projects from candidate project lists, developed according to Policy VVMLH-3. - e.
+Allocations may serve to maximize leveraging of private, local, federal, and State dollars, with attention to leveraging of Interregional Transportation Improvement Program Funds on the Interregional Road System in the rural areas of the Victor Valley Subarea as well. - f.

-- f.
 Allocations shall be made with an objective of delivering projects at the earliest possible date. - g.
-SBCTA shall actively engage in planning and project delivery of Major Local Highways Projects in collaboration with local jurisdictions and Caltrans in a manner that will minimize the time and cost of project delivery.
+SBCTA shall actively engage in planning and project delivery of Major Local Highway Projects in collaboration with local jurisdictions and Caltrans in a manner that will minimize the time and cost of project delivery.

-Policy VVMLH-3: A master list of projects eligible for Victor Valley Major Local Highways Program funding shall be maintained and periodically updated as part of the 10-Year Delivery Plan.
-The list shall be consistent with the project eligibility criteria in Policy VVMLH-1 and shall be approved by the SBCTA Board, based on a recommendation of the Victor Valley Subarea representatives and the Mountain/Desert Committee.
+Policy VVMLH-3: A master list of projects eligible for Victor Valley Major Local Highways Program funding shall be maintained and periodically updated.
+The list shall be consistent with the project eligibility criteria in Policy VVMLH-1 and shall be approved by the SBCTA Board, based on a recommendation of the Victor Valley subarea representatives and the Mountain/Desert Committee.
 In preparing the list, input shall be considered from each of the five local jurisdictions and from other public and private stakeholders, such as Caltrans, neighboring counties, transit agencies, federal agencies, business interests and other non-governmental organizations.
-The list shall represent the list of eligible projects and may be amended at any time subject to the approvals listed above.
-The list shall not represent a commitment by SBCTA to fund all or a portion of those projects.
+The list shall represent the list of eligible projects and shall not represent a commitment by SBCTA to fund all or a portion of those projects.
 Funding commitments will be managed under the terms of Policy VVMLH-6 shown below.